 The disadvantages to this visitor management method are quite significant.

 - Lost Productivity: Monetarily, it may seem cost-effective not to pay a receptionist and just allow the person nearest the door to absorb visitors.
 However, this may be costing the organization more money in the long run due to lost productivity.
 An interrupted employee is an inefficient employee who isn’t getting their primary work done.

 - Hard Feelings: It is highly likely the employee who is interrupted harbors resentment toward the visitors for interrupting.
 This could manifest in poor attitude both toward the organization and the visitors and could lead to bad-mouthing both.
 If this is a co-working location and the interrupted employee is a member, they may consider going elsewhere to work.

 - Poor Visitor Experience: Visitors who have to hunt for someone to get oriented may think your organization is unprofessional.
 If the visitor runs into an employee with a bad attitude and has a rude welcome, that can leave a terrible impression of the organization.

-- Extra Training: A security guard is likely to have extra training in dealing with unwelcome guests, how to spot suspicious behavior and to deal with other emergency situations.
+- Extra Training: A security guard is likely to have extra training in dealing with unwelcome guests, how to spot suspicious behavior, and deal with other emergency situations.

 - Professional Appearance: A security guard projects a professional aura that can help visitors feel secure.
 On the other hand, it may be intimidating to those who are up to no good and act as a deterrent.